popkova-a/ADA-data-story-2021/README.md

 ## Profiles of the representative communities
-### Please note that in order to make the communities distinguishable, we limit the number of colors, the small communities are assigned to the last color.
+Please note that in order to make the communities distinguishable, we limit the number of colors, the small communities are assigned to the last color.
+And by clicking the dot, you can hide the corresponding community.
 <div>
   <script>
   function openGraph_comm(evt, yearName) {